 Is it a good idea to have a relative or friend sit in on your meeting with your lawyer?

 The attorney-client privilege prevents people from revealing confidential communications between defendants and their lawyers.
-(See The Attorney-Client Privilege.)
-But what happens when a third person is in the room during a meeting between attorney and client?

 The general rule is that, by allowing a third party to be present for a lawyer-client conversation, the defendant waives the privilege.
 That generally means that the prosecution can force the third party to reveal the contents of the conversation.

 Despite the general rule, there’s an exception in most states: In general, when a third person is present, the attorney-client privilege continues to apply if that third person is there in order to aid the cause.
 Put more specifically, the third person must be present while fulfilling a role that furthers the defendant’s legal representation.
 The person might be part of the lawyer’s staff, an outside party with relevant expertise (for instance, an investigator), an interpreter, or even a relative who acts in an advisory role.

 When determining whether the attorney-client privilege applies to a conversation involving a third person, courts generally consider: